 How to connect to a Virtual Private Server

-Now that we’ve established what RDP and SSH are, we can apply this knowledge when connecting to a VPS.
+Now that we’ve established what RDP and SSH are, as well as the prerequisites to connect to either a Windows or Linux VPS, we can apply this knowledge when connecting to a VPS.
 Read on to find out how to connect to a Windows or Linux VPS.

 How to connect to a Windows VPS